codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 That's the basics of what you need to work with users.
 See more details by checking out the [User](https://www.parse.com/docs/android_guide#users) official docs.

+You can also have a [Facebook Login](https://www.parse.com/docs/android_guide#fbusers-setup) or [Twitter Login](https://www.parse.com/docs/android_guide#twitterusers-setup) for your users easily following the guides linked.

 ### Querying Users

 To query for users, you need to use the special user query: